WA4GEG's Mail Order* Yaesu FT-1000MP/Mk-V/Mk-V Field Repair

-Credit card and debit card payment accepted too, but only through PayPal system at present.
-(You do not need a PayPal account to remit via credit or debit card.)
+*Credit card and debit card payment accepted, but only on-line through the PayPal system.
+You will need a PayPal account to remit via credit or debit card.

-I do not accept electronically wired payments to a bank account.
+I don't accept electronically wired payments to a bank account.

 Back to Main Page